-• Commit to renewing at your current level of the Equality Standard or achieving the next level

-Look at one or two special interventions to promote inclusion and grow the game.
-These may include:

-- Diverse representation on your Football Panel - Measures to second/co-opt from your IAG onto Council - Addressing unaffiliated football - Increasing participation from diverse communities for example through The FA's Asian Inclusion Plan, Refugee and Football Plan, Women's Strategy, Disability Workforce or FA Faith and Football Group - Promoting transparency within your recruitment processes - Promoting your processes for reporting abuse and discrimination
+- Commit to renewing at your current level of the Equality Standard or achieving the next level. - Look at one or two special interventions to promote inclusion and grow the game.
+These may include: - Diverse representation on your Football Panel. - Measures to second/co-opt from your IAG onto Council. - Addressing unaffiliated football. - The FA Group strategy Time for Change identifies six game changers of which 'A game free from discrimination' was one.
+This is reflected across the different FA strategies in relation to increasing participation and the positive environment people enjoy in football.
+Our strategies are: - Grassroots Strategy: Survive.
+Revive.
+Thrive. - EDI Strategy: A Game for All. - Women's and Girls' strategy: Inspiring Positive Change. - Disability Strategy: Football Your Way. - Football Leadership Diversity Code (Grassroots). - Promoting transparency within your recruitment processes. - Promoting your processes for reporting abuse and discrimination.